zdharma-continuum/zinit/docs/z-a-submods.md

 ## Introduction

-A z-plugin (i.e. a plugin for the Zinit – [more information](../Annexes/)) that allows Zinit to clone additional submodules when installing a plugin or snippet.
+An annex (i.e. an extension for Zinit – [more information](../Annexes/)) that allows Zinit to clone additional submodules when installing a plugin or snippet.
 The submodules are then automatically updated on the `zinit update …` command.

-This z-plugin adds `submods''` ice to Zinit which has the following syntax:
+This annex adds `submods''` ice to Zinit which has the following syntax:

 ```zsh
 submods'{user}/{plugin} -> {output directory}; …'
 ```

-An example command utilizing the z-plugin and its ice:
+An example command utilizing the annex and its ice:

 ```zsh
 # Load zsh-autosuggestions plugin via Prezto module: autosuggestions